 The Official Plan permits Accessory Dwelling Units in single-detached dwellings subject to certain criteria including compliance with the Town's Zoning By-law.
 It also encourages a range of residential accommodations and affordable housing types.
-Subject to the recommended Terms and Conditions of approval, the requested variance is considered to conform to the Official Plan and therefore, this test is met.
+Subject to the advisory comments, the requested variance is considered to conform to the Official Plan and therefore, this test is met.